mackworth/cTiVo/wiki/Advanced-Topics.md

 ### Debug Levels

-This will increase the level of detail written to the Console log from major events to verbose for all modules.
+This will increase the level of detail written to the Console log from Major events to Verbose for all modules.
 As "verbose" is indeed very verbose, you can also set the debug level separately for each of the major modules in the program at the bottom of this screen.
 This would mainly be of use while reading the source code or under the direction of someone helping you debug a problem.
 See (Logging)[Troubleshooting.md#Logging] for more information.
+Note if you have a problem during startup, you can hold down Control and Option during launch to change all modules to Verbose.
+Be sure to set it back when you're all finished as Verbose is very verbose.

 ### Disable Drag to Select in UI